Master data management

 Effective solutions for managing high volumes of master data

-Keel offers turnkey solutions for managing enterprise master data for asset intensive industries.
-Our full set of master data management services includes cleansing, governance, control and more.
-With more than 10 years of experience, we have the professional expertise to help our clients reach the competitive edge which has led them to step into the era of the Industry 4.0.
+Keel offers turnkey solutions for managing enterprise master data in asset-intensive industries.
+Our comprehensive range of master data management services includes cleansing, governance, control, and more.
+With over 15 years of experience, we have the professional expertise to help our clients gain a competitive edge and step confidently into the era of Industry 4.0.

-Below, you can learn more of what master data management is and the benefits of having your data managed and maintained under a strong master data management solution.
+Below, you can learn more about what master data management is and the benefits of having your data managed and maintained through a robust master data management solution.

 What is master data management – and why is it important?